 Mail: 427 Laurier Avenue West, 6th Floor

 Ottawa, Ontario K1R 1B9

 Residents of Quebec:

-If you are domiciled in Quebec and you are not satisfied with the outcome or with the examination of your complaint, you may request, at any time, for your file to be transferred to the Autorité des Marchés Financiers (“AMF”).
+If you are domiciled in Quebec you may contact the General Insurance Ombudservice (GIO).
+In addition, if you are not satisfied with the outcome or with the examination of your complaint, you may request, at any time, for your file to be transferred to the Autoritédes Marchés Financiers ("AMF").
 Please note that the AMF may offer dispute resolution services, if deemed appropriate, and that filing a complaint with the AMF does not interrupt any prescriptive period for civil remedies that may be available to you.
 The AMF may be contacted by one of the following methods:

 Autorité des Marchés Financiers

 2640, boulevard Laurier, bureau 400

 Québec, Québec G1V 5C1